MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ## Get an OpenWeather API key

 In this exercise, you will create a bot that retrieves the weather conditions for the zipcode entered by the user.
-You will require an API key for the service to work so visit the [OpenWeather site](https://openweathermap.org/price) to create a user account and get a free API key before you start.
+You will require an API key for the service to work so visit the OpenWeather site at `https://openweathermap.org/price` to create a user account and get a free API key before you start.

 ## Create a basic bot